Almost There… Pre-Closing Details for Buyers

-You don’t want any surprises on closing day.
-As a buyer, ensuring a smooth transition to becoming the homeowner should be set in motion well before you sit down with the sellers that day.
+You don’t want any surprises when you close on a home.
+As a buyer, ensuring a smooth transition to becoming a homeowner should be set in motion well before you sit down with the sellers that day.

-Here’s our handy breakdown with your final to-do’s so you’re all set when you close:
+Here’s our handy breakdown with your pre-closing to-do’s.
+That way you’re all prepared for when your settlement day arrives:

 Check Off Pre-Closing Tasks